a-lucas/typedoc2jekyll/README.md

 # typedoc2jekyll
-Transform your doc generated with typedoc to a jekyll website
+Transform your doc generated with typedoc to a github jekyll compatible project page